estools/esfuzz/README.md

   * `maxDepth`: create ASTs with a height no greater than this value

+#### `render(programAST, format)` -> `String` (JS program)

+Render a SpiderMonkey AST as an ECMAScript program.
+If the `format` argument is omitted, a random format will be used.
+Otherwise, the given object must be in the format of escodegen's `format` option.

 #### `fuzz(programAST, parsers)` -> `void`

-The exported `fuzz` function takes a SpiderMonkey AST and a list of objects that have a `parse` method that obeys the SpiderMonkey Reflect.parse API.
+Takes a SpiderMonkey AST and a list of objects that have a `parse` method that obeys the SpiderMonkey Reflect.parse API.
 This function will generate concrete syntax and run it through each parser.
 If any of the parsers fail to parse the program, an error will be thrown.

 #### `fuzzAndRoundtrip(programAST, parsers)` -> `void`